David Coulthard: Personal life

 Coulthard has lived for some time in Monaco, and also owns homes in London, Belgium and Switzerland.
 He owns several luxury hotels in Britain and is a former owner of the Columbus Hotel Monaco, which is located in Monaco's Fontvieille.

 On 2 May 2000, while he was leasing the Learjet of friend David Murray, the aeroplane developed engine trouble en route to Côte d'Azur International Airport in Nice and crashed while attempting an emergency landing at Lyon-Satolas Airport, France.
 Coulthard, his then-fiancée the American model Heidi Wichlinski and personal trainer/bodyguard Andy Matthews survived; Murray's personal pilot David Saunders and co-pilot Dan Worley died.
-Coulthard and Wichlinski ended their engagement before the beginning of the 2001 season, which was followed with a series of inaccurate newspaper reports about alleged affairs with other women.
+Coulthard and Wichlinski ended their engagement before the beginning of the 2001 season, which was followed with a series of newspaper reports about alleged affairs with other women.

 Coulthard was involved in a four-year relationship with Brazilian model Simone Abdelnour, before ending the relationship in 2005.
 Coulthard became engaged to Karen Minier, a Belgian Formula One correspondent for French TV channel TF1, on 2 June 2006.
 The couple married in 2013.
 Coulthard and Minier had their child on 20 November 2008.
 Coulthard and Minier divorced in 2022.
 In January 2025, Coulthard became engaged to Swedish model Sigrid Silversand after two years of dating.
+On 11 July 2026, Coulthard and Silversand celebrated their wedding at his family estate in Scotland, hosting a large party attended by guests from the worlds of show business and motorsport.
+For the occasion, Silversand wore a bespoke Francesca Piccini Bridal gown in pure silk gazar with delicate hand embroidery on the dress and veil, inspired by white heather, a flower regarded in Scotland as a traditional symbol of good luck for brides.